Jccqt/BattTray/README.md

 dotnet run --project tools/BattTray.Diagnostics -- --probe --log probe.txt
 ```

 Run it before writing a provider.
-On the development machine (201 present nodes, 11,851
+On the development machine (216 present nodes, 12,701
-properties, ~1.1 s) the answer was **no**: every battery property found was under a `BTH*`
+properties, 234 distinct keys, ~1.8 s) the answer was **no**: every battery property found
-enumerator, already covered.
-The decisive case was one device present on two transports at
+was under a `BTH*` enumerator, already covered.
+The decisive case was one device present on
-once — an 8BitDo Ultimate 2C, which reports 87% on its `BTHLE` node, has neither a battery
+two transports at once — an 8BitDo Ultimate 2C, paired over BLE and plugged in by cable at
-key nor any byte in 0-100 on the `USB\VID_2DC8&PID_301C` and `HID\VID_2DC8&PID_301C` nodes
-it publishes in its non-Bluetooth mode.
-A battery Windows demonstrably knows about over one
-transport is absent over the other, so a USB provider cannot be a copy of the Bluetooth one:
-the percentage will have to come from HID reports (usage page 0x85), not a device property.

-Add `--all` to dump every node rather than the peripheral-looking ones.
-Device *interfaces*
+the same moment.
+Over BLE it is `BTHLE\Dev_e417d8248eb3`, with `BTHLEDevice` children under
+`VID&022dc8_PID&301b`, and it reports 87%.
+Over the cable the same controller enumerates as
+`USB\VID_2DC8&PID_310A`, a composite device with three interfaces — `MI_00` an XInput pad,
+`MI_01` carrying keyboard, consumer-control and mouse collections, `MI_02` vendor-defined —
+and not one of those nodes carries a battery key or a byte in 0-100.
+The PID is a function
+of the connection mode rather than of the device, which is why the mode is worth naming
+beside the id: `301B` over BLE, `310A` wired.

-are swept the same way and reported separately, because a node and its interfaces are
+Device *interfaces* are swept the same way and reported separately, because a node and its
-separate property stores rather than two views of one — and that sweep found nothing
+interfaces are separate property stores rather than two views of one: a node carries what
-outside the Bluetooth enumerators either.
+the PnP tree knows about a device, an interface what a driver chose to publish alongside the
+handle it hands out.
+That sweep (286 interfaces, 2,199 properties, ~0.2 s) closed the gap
+the node sweep left.
+No interface publishes any key under the battery format GUID at all,
+and the only percentage-shaped bytes in it were Bluetooth GATT plumbing and a storage
+volume.
+Add `--all` to dump every subject rather than the peripheral-looking ones.

+Between them the two sweeps cover everything Windows publishes as a *property* about a
+device, so this is "not there" rather than "not found yet": a battery Windows demonstrably
+knows about over one transport is absent over the other, and a USB provider therefore cannot
+be a copy of the Bluetooth one.
+The percentage will have to come from HID reports — and from
+any of three usage pages, not only the documented `0x85` (Battery System): `0x06` usage
+`0x20` (Battery Strength) is what many modern gamepads and BLE-derived HID devices actually
+use, and `0x84` (Power Device) is a third possibility. `--probe-hid` below checks all three.

 ### Probing for a battery in HID report descriptors